 The panel activities were coordinated by Anna Karapetyan, employee of the Institutional and Program Accreditation Unit, the National Center for Professional Education Quality Assurance, Foundation (hereinafter ANQA).

 &lt;sup>1 APPENDIX 1.
-The autobiographies of the panel members
+CVs of expert panel members

 PROCESS OF THE EXTERNAL REVIEW